Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors: Results

 In the presence of a $\beta$ effect, two-dimensional rotating turbulent flows are expected to be anisotropic.
 In the so-called zonostrophic turbulence regime \citep[e.g.][]{sukoriansky2002universal,galperin2010geophysical}, the kinetic energy spectrum can be conveniently split into a residual component $E_R$ which accounts for non-axisymmetric motions and a zonal component $E_Z$, following

 where $\tilde{\beta} = 2\beta/E$, $k_s$ is the wavenumber in the direction orthogonal to the zonal flow and $k$ is the total wavenumber.
-The residual spectrum is expected to adhere to the classical Kolmogorov-Batchelor-Kraichnan (KBK) theory of two-dimensional turbulence, where $C_R \approx 5-6$ is a universal constant and $\epsilon$ is the energy transfer rate \citep{boffetta2012two}.
+The residual spectrum is expected to adhere to the classical Kolmogorov--Batchelor--Kraichnan (KBK) theory of two-dimensional turbulence, where $C_R \approx 5-6$ is a universal constant and $\epsilon$ is the energy transfer rate \citep{boffetta2012two}.
 In the above equation, $C_{Z}$ is also a universal constant of order unity, in practice found to vary between $0.3$ and $3$ \citep[see e.g.][]{sukoriansky2007arrest,galperin2014cassini,cabanes2017laboratory,lemasquerier2023zonal}.

 To assess the relevance of the zonostrophic theory to our numerical simulations, we adopt a spectral transform appropriate to the cylindrical annulus, in a similar fashion to \citet{cabanes2024zonostrophic}.
-To do so, we decompose the velocity field components $(u_s, u_\varphi)$ using the so-called Weber-Orr transform, which can be expressed by \citep[see e.g.][]{wordsworth2008turbulence},
+To do so, we decompose the velocity field components $(u_s, u_\varphi)$ using the so-called Weber--Orr transform, which can be expressed by \citep[see e.g.][]{wordsworth2008turbulence},

 where $n$ and $m$ respectively denote the radial and azimuthal dimensionless wavenumbers.
 In the annulus, the support function $\Psi_{nm}$ is a linear combination of Bessel functions of the first and second kind $J_{m}$ and $Y_{m}$ such that \citep[e.g.][]{macrobert1932xvi}